Dvergar/awesome-haxe-gamedev/README.md

 A curated list of game development resources for the new **[Haxe 4](https://haxe.org/)**, a high level strictly typed programming language which is used to produce cross-platform native code.

-This list is regularly updated hence libraries should be relevant in either their size, freshness or for study purpose when they are written for Haxe 3.

 Feel free to update it.

 ## Contents